UW-Madison-DataScience/geospatial-capstone/setup.md

 ## Set up a new project to store capstone code and data

+The main workshop has you create a project called GeospatialCarp.
+For the capstone, you will create a second project called GeospatialCapstone.

 ## Data

 You can follow along with the capstone project using the capstone data provided or